Understanding sepsis

 - Treatment failures: Where a medical procedure results into avoidable sepsis

-- Surgical errors: Where a surgery results into contracting sepsis
+- Surgical negligence errors: Where a surgery results into contracting sepsis

 If sepsis is not caught and treated effectively, it can cause organ failure and even amputation, or it can be fatal.